 The CNA is integrally involved in numerous factors of patient care, including those as basic and straightforward as interacting with patients and family members to such tasks as changing bedding or assisting with bathroom necessities.

-While the job of a certified nursing assistant is not nearly as broad as those carried out by an LPN or RN, a CNA is still charged with a wide array of fundamental patient-care services.
+While the job of a certified nursing assistant is not nearly as broad as those carried out by an LPN or RN, a nurse aide is still charged with a wide array of fundamental patient-care services.

 In addition, the CNA training process carries with it numerous requirements, including the completion of essential training and satisfying certification requirements imposed by the local jurisdictions in which you will find yourself working.

-Many choose to become a CNA as a formidable entry point in the healthcare profession.
+Many choose to become a certified nursing assistant as a formidable entry point in the healthcare profession.
 This career choice allows the honor of being part of this respected field, without the extensive schooling it takes to become a registered nurse or licensed practical nurse.

-Essentially, a CNA operates as an entry-level healthcare provider, meaning that he or she provides the basics of patient healthcare.
+Essentially, a nursing aide operates as an entry-level healthcare provider, meaning that he or she provides the basics of patient healthcare.

 These tasks include aiding patients in eating, grooming, going to the bathroom and supporting them in getting up and moving around.
 Despite such accountability, it is essential that the budding certified nursing assistant understands that he or she will not become a licensed nurse by way of CNA training.